Skip to content

 Quick Answers

 Choosing the board before the system — picking a material on looks or price without specifying the drainage plane, flashing, clearances, and fire detailing that actually determine how long it lasts.
+The second biggest is comparing bids only on total price, which rewards the contractor who quietly skipped the prep, flashing, or proper fasteners.

 Sources